ledelaespriella/mintic/README.md

-# mintic
+# MINTIC

-everything I learned on my way to be a programmer
+Everything I learned on my way to be a programmer in Colombia.
+Here you will find all the practices done with Python.